-On July 7, 2019, DBAG announced a fundamental transformation intended to enable DBAG to become more profitable, improve stockholder returns and drive long-term growth.
-To execute the Restructure, DBAG will refocus its operations through a significant downsizing of the investment bank including the exit of substantially all the Equities Sales & Trading business, and the creation of a new Capital Release Unit (CRU) designed to accelerate the wind-down or disposal of non-strategic assets.
-The immediate impact of the Restructure is discussed below, with refinement of these initial estimates expected during the second half of 2019.
+On July 7, 2019 DBAG announced a transformation intended to enable DBAG to become more profitable, improve stockholder returns, and drive long-term growth.
+To execute the Restructure, DBAG will refocus its operations through a significant downsizing of the investment bank including the exit of the Equities Sales and Trading business, while retaining a focused equity capital markets operation.
+In addition, DBAG plans to resize its Fixed Income operations in particular its Rates business and has accelerated the wind-down or disposal of non-strategic assets with the creation of a new Capital Release Unit (CRU).
+The CRU management team has begun to execute on deleveraging actions by exiting positions within the Cash Equities Trading business, transferring out certain portfolios of equity derivatives, and decommissioning related information technology systems.
+As of December 31, 2019, total assets within the Corporation's CRU were \$7.1 billion.